 1. Importing TextBlob

-TextBlob could be imported in the environment simply by writing in the code below:
+TextBlob could be imported into the environment simply by writing in the code below:

 from textblob import TextBlob